21 charged in drug operation on 3 university campuses in North Carolina | NewsChannel 3-12

 Eight of the accused have pleaded guilty to at least one charge, prosecutors say.
 One, Francisco Javier Ochoa, 27, of Turlock, California, pleaded guilty to drug conspiracy charges last month and was sentenced to 73 months in prison.

-The national offices of the three fraternities at UNC issued statements to CNN after the charges were announced Thursday.
+The national offices of the three fraternities at UNC issued statements to CNN after the charges were announced.

 “It is shocking to learn of the allegations involving our chapter and others at the University of North Carolina,” read the Phi Gamma Delta statement.
 “These allegations are very serious, suggest conduct which violate our policies and values, and we have zero tolerance for the alleged actions.
 We are committed to working with law enforcement and the University to fully understand the involvement of our members.”